-Drying your bath mats the WRONG way can get the germs, mildew, bacteria and other inhabitable micro-organisms all clustered up onto the mat, due to the warm and moisturized environment.
+Drying your bath mats the WRONG way can get the germs, mildew, bacteria, and other inhabitable micro-organisms all clustered up onto the mat, due to the warm and moisturized environment.

 Below are, however, some pointers to consider the next time you dry your bath mats:

 Air Drying: This method is much preferred for cotton (with plastic backing), rubber, and other plastic-based materials.
-You can hang your bath mats after washing on the clothesline away from direct sunlight as this can naturally bleach your mats, discoloring it faster.
+You can hang your bath mats after washing on the clothesline away from direct sunlight as this can naturally bleach your mats, discoloring them faster.
 If you do not want the clothesline way then you can also alternatively use the AIR-ONLY setting in the machine to rinse off the extra moisture and hang it in your grab bar or on hooks to dry them.